Posted on June 19, 2020

 Questions about individual cases should be directed to the assigned Judicial Department, Criminal Division Presiding Judge (for unassigned criminal cases) or the Presiding Judge (for unassigned civil cases).

-For the most recent information, see the Emergency Temporary Procedures for Commissioner Hearings, amended as of May 18, 2020.
+For the most recent and detailed information, see the Emergency Temporary Procedures for Commissioner Hearings, amended as of July 13, 2020.

 Proposed Orders must be emailed or faxed to the Commissioner Services Department one court day before the hearing.
 They should be in Word format.

 For Uncontested Dissolutions: There are no personal appearances at the courthouse.
 The Commissioner will make decisions based on the documents in the LINX court file, the proposed orders, and Interrogatories.
-Submit proposed final pleadings in advance to the Court Facilitators, (253) 798-8648.
+Submit proposed final pleadings prior to the day of hearing to Commissioner Services via email or fax.
+(253) 798-6897.

-For Unlawful Detainers or Evictions: All these cases are currently suspended by order of the Governor.
+For Unlawful Detainers or Evictions: All these cases, with limited exceptions, are currently suspended by order of the Governor.